Step-by-Step Guide to Study Abroad: East Falls

 Once you have your term, location, and tentative course plan figured out, you are ready to begin the application process.

-Keep in mind that applications run in cycles, so students cannot apply too far in advance.
+- Keep in mind that applications run in cycles, so students cannot apply too far in advance.
 Click on the link above for deadlines.
-Semester and Summer application cycles typically open October 1 and close in February (for Fall, Summer, and NSE) or April (for following Spring).
-Short course deadlines are often in the Fall.
+Semester and Summer application cycles typically open October 1 and close in February (for Fall, Summer, and NSE) or April (for the following Spring).
+Short course deadlines are often in the early Fall.

 Make sure all application materials are completed by the advertised deadline.